Medical Education and development of Expert Service

 The locally based MSc in Paediatric Haematology/Oncology was designed, funded and commenced enrolment in September 2013.
 Enrolled students are in their second and final year.
 A second enrolment will begin again in September 2015.
 This masters programme currently relies heavily on international experts with more than 20 lecturers from all over the US, Europe and Africa, supervising and training students.
 Over time locally trained experts will take on this educational role.
 This Programme is hoped to train sufficient paediatric haematologist/oncologists for Tanzania and the region of East Africa. .

-Currently, there is no recognised training for nurses in Paediatric Haematology/Oncology.
-TLM in collaboration with MUHAS and the Tanzanian government will development a Certificate Programme for Nursing in Paediatric Oncology and Haematology.
-The Certificate Programme will be direct entry for practicing nurses.
-The programme will consist of 10 modules that each student must complete in order to gain the certificate.
+TLM have hosted two successful 10 week nurse training course in Paediatric Haematology/Oncology.
+These courses have previously been n collaboration with MUHAS and the Tanzanian government and is a direct entry for practicing nurses.
+The programme consists of 10 modules that each student must complete in order to gain the certificate.
 Modules can be completely on an individual basis to allow nurses to continue working while studying in the certificate programme.
+The programme has also been a wonderful opportunity for visiting experts, trainers and collaboration with outreach centres and international partners alike.
+We look forward to hosting many more in the future.

 Lab Scientists Training Programme